nathanramoscfa/nathanramoscfa/README.md

 - **Designations:** Chartered Financial Analyst (CFA).
 - **Education:** BBA in Finance from the University of Texas at San Antonio.

-## Current Role
-I leverage Python for developing sophisticated automated trading, investment strategies, and financial applications.
-My work includes performing statistical analyses of market trends and developing tools to enhance the efficiency of trading algorithms and financial data analysis.

 ## Connect with Me
 - nathan.ramos.github@gmail.com
 - [Twitter @nathanramoscfa](https://twitter.com/nathanramoscfa)